-Digital signage is fast becoming part of the tech-integrated learning environment.
+Undoubtedly, digital signage is fast becoming part of the tech-integrated learning environment.

 Think about the technology currently used in schools.
 Whiteboards.
 Overhead/digital projectors.
 Old TVs wheeled out from storage closets.
 These are obviously less than ideal for a fast-paced educational setting where students have been raised alongside technology.

 Research indicates that removing technology, such as smartphones, from the educational setting may actually decrease performance due to the cognitive impact technology has on students.
 Clearly, there’s room in schools for a bit more tech.

 Digital signage in the classroom can replace many of the outdated technologies that teachers use in the current academic environment.
 In fact, a simple signage installation is all that’s necessary to bring customizable digital screens into the classroom; this gives teachers far more flexibility in lesson planning and presenting than old-fashioned teaching methods, and creates a learning environment that is more agile and developed than its competitors in the district.

 The value of digital signage for schools doesn’t end in the classroom.
 Schools can leverage digital screens in the cafeteria to give students health information they otherwise wouldn’t have easy access to.

 Digital menu boards in the cafeteria can provide students with valuable information about how to make healthy choices:

 - Listings of all available options to guarantee students know what’s available to them

 - Nutritional information about each option, calorie counts, and USDA nutrition guidelines can all be included to keep students informed about their choices